xin4869/Angry_Birds/assets/levels/README.md

 - '#' marks a comment (has to be at start of line)
     - \# e.g. comment here
-- Basic idea is Classname/defaultsName, x, y
+- Basic idea is Classname/defaultsName, x, y, rotation
-    - x, y is the local origin point of the object
+    - x, y is the center of the object
+    - rotation (optional) in degrees
+        - object is rotated around center
 - File is case-insensitive
 - Extra spaces, extra text (at end of line), empty lines and bad lines will be ignored